ajpfahnl/rna-seq-pipeline/README.md

 ## Getting Started
 To execute this pipeline, you will need an account on the Hoffman2 server.
 I do everything in a folder `$SCRATCH/rna-seq`.

 Create a folder `rna-seq/scripts` where we store all our scripts.
+This is also where we will be running all our scripts from.

 To see an overview of what the project directory should look like at the end, check out the directory tree [here](tree.md).

+To get a gauge for the computational resources used, check out the statistics [here](stats.md).

 ### Downloading from Google Drive
 `gdown` is a good CLI tool which you can check out [here](https://pypi.org/project/gdown/).
 These are the steps I used: